-In December 2019 within the regular survey CVVM SOÚ AV ČR, questioned respondents about their confidence in constitutional institutions.
-In this month there was a question about their trust to the Chambers of Parliament, the President, the Government, and Local and Regional Councils.
+In the period from the end of July to the mid of the last third of September 2023 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
+In this survey there was a question about their trust to the President, both Chambers of Parliament, the Government, and Local and Regional Councils.

 Specifically, we investigated whether people engage in various activities related to subsistence farming, whether they produce their own food (fruits, vegetables, eggs, meat, etc.) and if so, where and why, whether people who grow or produce something in their households give these products to someone or exchange them with someone, or with how many people.